G10DRAS/JasperModules/README.md

 Play David Guetta Discography (Play David Guetta Album) Play Dangerous Moonwalker and Cheap Thrills (Play 3 selected songs back 2 back)
 ```
-## Telegram Bot (Talk & Reply to Bot Users)
-You as a Telegram Bot, listen to quiries from your bot users and reply or send answers to them by talking in to Mic.

-Coming soon.....
-Stay tune....